mishaaaaaaa/zard-next/README.md

 ### Description:

 Zard-Next is a React Next.js project crafted for an enjoyable experience of taking a brief quiz with a user-friendly and adaptable interface.
 It employs Next.js and Redux for enhanced functionality, with the potential to seamlessly integrate with external APIs.
 As for now LocalStorage is used as a data storage.
-To launch the application, execute npm run dev.

 ### Requirements:

 Node.js: 18+